-- Determine the location of your work relative to TCPL's facilities. - o When planning, and before any of the work or activities, listed above, can begin, a request for written consent must be submitted to TCPL through our online application form - o We no longer accept applications through email - o Location of the work is required, along with the proximity to TCPL's right-of-way - o This information can be obtained through survey plans, or through a locate request - Make a locate request either online (ClickBeforeYouDig.com) or by calling your local One- Call Centre. - The One-Call Centre will notify owners of buried utilities in your area, who will send representatives to mark these facilities with flags, paint or other marks, helping you avoid damaging them.
-Often written consent for minor activities can be obtained directly from a regional TCPL representative through a locate request. - Apply for written consent using TCPL's online application form or call 1-877-872-5177. - Application assessment and consent.
+- Determine the location of your work relative to TCPL's facilities. - When planning, and before any of the work or activities, listed above, can begin, a request for written consent must be submitted to TCPL through our online application form - We no longer accept applications through email - o Location of the work is required, along with the proximity to TCPL's rights-of-way - o This information can be obtained through survey plans, or through a locate request - Make a locate request either online (ClickBeforeYouDig.com) or by calling your local One- Call Centre. - The One-Call Centre will notify owners of buried utilities in your area, who will send representatives to mark these facilities with flags, paint or other marks, helping you avoid damaging them.
+Often written consent for minor activities can be obtained directly from a regional TC Energy representative through a locate request. - Apply for written consent using TCPL's online application form at https://writtenconsent.tcenergy.com/ or call 1-877-872-5177. - Application assessment and consent.
 Once your information has been assessed and potential impacts have been evaluated, TCPL may: - o Grant consent without any conditions - o Grant consent that requires certain conditions to be met to assure safety, or - o Not grant consent - 2.
 During any construction activities in proximity of the right-of-way, the owner must install and maintain temporary fencing along the limits of TCPL's right-of-way to prevent unauthorized access onto the pipeline right-of-way with heavy equipment.
 The fence must meet TCPL's specifications concerning type, height and location and must be maintained by the owner for the duration of construction. - 3.
-No buildings or structures shall be installed anywhere on TCPL's right-of-way.
-Permanent buildings and structures are to be located a minimum of 7 metres from the edge of the right-of-way.
-Temporary or accessory buildings are to be located a minimum of 3 metres from the edge of the right-of-way.
+Storage of materials and/or equipment on TCPL's right-of-way is not permitted. - 4.
+In the event that TCPL's pipelines suffer contact damage or other damage as a result of an Owner's operations, work shall stop work immediately and TCPL shall be notified at once. - 5.
+The Owner shall ensure through all contracts entered into, that all contractors and subcontractors are aware of and observe the foregoing terms and conditions.